 These materials form part of an integrated system that pioneers new approaches to assessment, reporting, and teachers’ professional development.

-The assessments assist teachers to identify what a student is ready to learn by providing reports that identify each student’s place on a validated learning progression, thereby providing more detail and context than scores and grades alone.
+The assessments assist teachers in identifying what a student is ready to learn by providing reports that identify each student’s place on a validated learning progression, thereby providing more detail and context than scores and grades alone.